arc42/canvas.arc42.org-site/_pages/03-architecture-communication-canvas.md

 <a id="value"/>
 ### Value Proposition

-Answer at least on of the following questions:
+Answer at least one of the following questions:

 * What are the systems' major objectives?
 * What value does the system deliver to the customer?